Bielsk Podlaski

 wooden spoons and sold them.
 There were musicians who

 performed in halls.
-Next to us lived a musician who played the
+Next to us lived a musician from Riga who

 My school in Biysk